On Axisymmetric and Stationary Solutions of the Self-Gravitating Vlasov System: Results

 \subsection{Disk-Like Solutions}

-From a point of view of astrophysics, in which the solutions discussed here can be thought of as models for galaxies, it is interesting to investigate to what extent we can produce flattened disk-like spatial density distributions.
+In this section we investigate solutions to the Vlasov-Poisson and Einstein-Vlasov systems with flattened spheroidal spatial density profiles, which can provide models for disk-like galaxies.
 While several authors have constructed disk-models in which the matter is confined to the plane \cite{Schenk:1999jv,Andreasson:2014gb}, our aim here is to find fully three-dimensional solutions whose spatial density distributions are as close to planar as possible.

 In our numerical experiments we find that the most flattened disks are generated by an ansatz having a Gaussian distribution in the angular momentum

 In the limit $L_0 \to \infty$ the ansatz becomes independent of $L_z$, thus generating a spherically symmetric spatial density.
 As $L_0$ is decreased, particles with higher angular momentum are more heavily weighted compared to those with low angular momentum as shown in \Figref{fig:evr_disk_ansatz}.
 As before the distribution is taken to have a product structure with a polytropic distribution for $E$ as in \Eqref{eq:PolytropicEAnsatz}.
 An ansatz of this type has been considered in \cite{Shapiro:1993gb} for creating spindle-type densities (by taking a negative sign in the exponential), and in \cite{Shapiro:1993hi} where rotating oblate solutions were presented.
 The same authors also investigated an ansatz of this type in the Newtonian case in \cite{Shapiro:1992ei}.